ebruchez/ebruchez.github.io/_drafts/2026-01-07-3d-printing-typewriter-feet.md

 ### Courier

 Here, I designed a built-in notch to clear the typewriter side.
-This is probably now how the original (flattened) feet were, but I figured I would do this so the feet can be wider.
+This is probably not how the original (flattened) feet were, but I figured I would do this so the feet can be wider.

 ![Courier foot with notch](/assets/posts/3d-printing-typewriter-feet/2x/IMG_1867.webp){:standalone}